L.J. Collier’s injury means the Seahawks could have to explore options at defensive end

 Of course, if Collier’s injury is significant, the Seahawks will scour for available defensive ends.

-That could mean signing any current free agents — which isn’t a great list but does include the likes of Kony Ealy and Robert Nkemdiche, a former first-round pick who was waived earlier this week by Arizona.
+That could mean signing any current free agents — not a great list but does include Kony Ealy and Robert Nkemdiche, a former first-round pick who was waived earlier this week by Arizona.
 Dion Jordan, who also played the five-technique end spot some last year for Seattle, remains a free agent but also has to serve a 10-game suspension for violating the league’s substance abuse policy, reportedly for using Adderall.

-Seattle could also dangle some of its picks from next year to make a trade, or wait to see who gets waived in the cutdown to 53.
-That’s where it might not help that there is now only one cutdown day, following the final preseason game.
-But veterans are commonly released earlier in camp if a team knows they are not going to make the roster (as Seattle did last year with Jon Ryan).
+Seattle could also dangle some of its picks from next year to make a trade, or wait to see who is waived in the cut down to 53.
+There is now only one cut-down day, following the final preseason game, which may not help the Seahawks.
+However, veterans are commonly released earlier in camp if a team knows they are not going to make the roster (as Seattle did last year with Jon Ryan).
 So maybe someone somewhere could fall into Seattle’s lap.

 As for Collier, Tuesday’s practice — the first in full pads — marked the first chance for the Seahawks to get a really good read on where he is.